xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 each vertex.
 Each vertex property is stored as a separate array, and shape elements are stored as arrays of indices to faces.
 For element parametrization, we follow [Yocto/Geometry](yocto_geometry.md).
-Most functions take vertex properties and elements explicitly, without relying on a mesh data structure.

 Vertex data is stored as `vector<vecXf>`, while element indices are stored as `vector<vec3i>`, `vector<vec4i>`, `vector<vec2i>`, `vector<int>`